2026 United States House of Representatives elections in Virginia: District 9

 The 9th district takes in rural southwest Virginia, including Abingdon, Blacksburg, Bristol and Norton.
 The incumbent is Republican Morgan Griffith, who was re-elected with 72.5% of the vote in 2024.

+Election background

+Congressman Griffith represents a safe Republican seat and is not expected to face a serious challenge from Democrats.
+Griffith has refused to debate his Democratic challenger Joy Powers.